theravendrasahu/Library-System-Management-P2/README.md

 GROUP BY 1, 2
 ```

-**Task 18: Identify Members Issuing High-Risk Books**
-Write a query to identify members who have issued books more than twice with the status "damaged" in the books table.
-Display the member name, book title, and the number of times they've issued damaged books.
+** Task 18: Create Table As Select (CTAS)**
+Objective: Create a CTAS (Create Table As Select) query to identify overdue books and calculate fines.
+Description: Write a CTAS query to create a new table that lists each member and the books they have
+issued but not returned within 30 days.
+The table should include:
+    The number of overdue books.
+    The total fines, with each day's fine calculated at $0.50.
+    The number of books issued by each member.
+    The resulting table should show:
+    Member ID
+    Number of overdue books
+    Total fines

 **Task 19: Stored Procedure**